Team4Talent/t4t-cqrs/README.md

 ## Packages

-`T4T.CQRS` is the core package that contains unopiniated infrastructure to build application with CQRS.
+`T4T.CQRS` is the core package that contains lightweight infrastructure and fluent extensions to build application with CQRS.

-`T4T.CQRS.Api` adds utility classes to easily incorporate T4T.CQRS in an API application.
+`T4T.CQRS.Api` adds utility classes to easily and fluently incorporate T4T.CQRS in an API application.

 `T4T.CQRS.Autofac` is a provider for T4T.CQRS that uses Autofac to wire up implementations.

 ## Installation

-> No packages have yet been published.

-T4T.CQRS will be available on [NuGet](https://www.nuget.org) soon 🤞:
+T4T.CQRS is available on [NuGet](https://www.nuget.org/profiles/Team4Talent):

 ```shell
 dotnet add package T4T.CQRS